podrain/podvapor/README.md

 ### Environment variables

-Once you have your audio files at publicly-accessible URLs, as well as your JSON file, you'll also need to come up with a name for your podcast and determine the URL it will be hosted at.
+Once you have your audio files at publicly-accessible URLs, as well as your DB set up, you'll also need to come up with a name for your podcast and determine the URL it will be hosted at.

 In Deno Deploy™, create these ENVIRONMENT variables and fill in the appropriate values:

 - `ENVIRONMENT` — `production`
 - `DOMAIN` — The domain the of the site.
 This can be your own or one created [automatically by Deno Deploy™](https://deno.com/deploy/docs/projects#domains).
-- `PODCASTS_URL` — The public URL for the the JSON file you created earlier.
-This is the "database" for the app, and will be fetched and parsed as raw text.
-When you want to add episodes or otherwise update your feed, you'll just have to edit this file.
-I would also recommend storing this in an S3-compatible storage endpoint, but you could even just store it as a Github Gist!
 - `SITE_NAME` — The name for all your podcasts.
 This is like your "umbrella" name for all your podcasts.
 If you have only one podcast, this could be the name of your podcast.

 ## Costs